 To examine whether the experimental manipulation influenced recognition judgments, recollection, and belief ratings in the second test, we ran linear mixed models (LMM) each with one of these variables as the dependent variable, and with the experimental conditions as fixed effects.
 We also included random intercepts for stimuli and participants in the models.
 These exploratory analyses showed that the experimental manipulations had an effect on recognition, recollection and belief judgments (See Table 3).
 Compared to participants in the control condition, participants in the feedback-commission condition made fewer recognition judgments (i.e., ‘old’), and reported lower recollection and belief ratings, whereas participants in the feedback-omission condition made more recognition judgments, and reported higher recollection and belief ratings, thus suggesting a calibration of metamemory judgments after receiving feedback.

 We performed another analysis on the recognition judgments including belief rating as a covariate.
 Results showed that after controlling for belief ratings, the effects of feedback manipulation became non-significant (Commission: B = 0.06, SE = 0.22, p = .796; Omission: B = 0.23, SE = 0.21, p = .258).
-This result suggests the effect of feedback on old-new recognition judgments was through its effect on metacognitive judgments of belief.

 Table 3